 I’ve only played Operation Moonshine at The Escaporium, but the quality of that was such that I’m not at all surprised to see their two most recent games in the top 50 – including the only Christmas-themed room to make the list.
 Crux Codicillus is a secret society story with a Cluedo style mechanic, and in A Christmas Advent-ure you are of course helping Santa’s elves.
 The lovely hosts reliably add to the experience.

 The Panic Room’s home base is Gravesend, but of their many games the current top rated is Carnevil at their other location in Harlow.
 I haven’t tried it yet, but it sounds like a blend of creepy and funny that makes great use of the carnival setting – definitely one I’ll be trying in 2022.

 TimeTrap is one of only two companies (along with Extremescape) to have all three of their open games in the top 50.
 Pudding Lane is based on the Great Fire of London; Station X involves WW2 espionage; Curiouser and Curiouser is the sequel to their previous Lewis Carroll game Imaginarium.
 Everything this company does is worth playing.

-With almost certainly the most lavishly gorgeous set design in the country, Tulleys also pack their games full of big, well-designed puzzles; in fact the most common criticism made is that they’re too full of puzzles (which is the main reason their Nethercott game narrowly missed out on the list, though that’s now a 90 min game).
+With almost certainly the most lavishly gorgeous set design in the country, Tulleys also pack their games full of big, well-designed puzzles; in fact the most common criticism made is that they’re too full of puzzles (which is the main reason their Nethercott game narrowly missed out on the list).
 These are all huge, stunning games that provide plenty to do even for an expert team.

 The Curse of the Golden Lion is designed and built by escape room blogger Brit of an Escape Habit, and that shows through in the excellent game design.
 An exciting game with great puzzles and an optional extension for experienced players, this is consistently the top recommendation for the Liverpool/Wirral area.